shariqimran/peerAdvice/README.md

 ## Challenges
 **Feature management:**
 * For 3 out of 4 of us, this hackathon was a first.
 Not knowing what to expect as well as due to our sheer excitement and eagerness to dive in, we bit off more than we could initially chew off.
-Wanting to implement a variety of novel APIs and use technologies and languages we have never touched before such as react and typescript, we ended up spending the first ~7ish hours of the hackathon with just setup.
+Wanting to implement a variety of novel APIs and use technologies and languages we have never touched before such as react and typescript, we ended up spending the first ~7ish hours of the 24 hour hackathon with just setup.

 **Language Gap:**
 * With our expertise being in different coding languages, we had to settle for our commonalities to finally all get on the same page.